E. Taylor Atkins, "A History of Popular Culture in Japan: From the Seventeenth Century to the Present" (London: Bloomsbury Press, 2017)

 Noell Wilson, "Defensive Positions: The Politics of Maritime Security in Tokugawa Japan."
 (Harvard University Press, 2015)

-Akiko Yoshida, "Unmarried Women in Japan: The Drift into Singlehood," (Routledge, forthcoming)
+Akiko Yoshida, "Unmarried Women in Japan: The Drift into Singlehood," (New York: Routledge, 2017)

 Valerie Barske, "Dancing Postcolonial Trauma in Okinawa," Journal for the Anthropological Study of Human Movement, vol. 22 (Fall 2015).